Student Experience

 • Sports Broadcasting Club

-The Sports Broadcasting Club produces live broadcasts of select Loyola athletic events.
-The club is always looking for student commentators, camera operators, producers, graphic designers, and sports writers.
+The Loyola Sports Broadcasting Club (Loyola Sports Network) produces live broadcasts of select Loyola athletic events.
+The club is always looking for student commentators, camera operators, producers, graphic designers, social media managers, and more!

-The club meets on Tuesdays at 3:15 in Blake Parlor (Xavier Hall).
-This club is open to students in grades 8–12.
+The club meets on Mondays at 3:05 in Burk 107.
+This club is open to all students in grades 6 – 12.

 • Sportsmen's Association